ryazlee/ryazlee/README.md

 ### Ryan Lee

 Hi!
-I'm Ryan, a Full Stack Software Engineer II at [Aurora 🚛](https://aurora.tech/)
+I'm Ryan, a Frontend Software Engineer at [Aurora 🚛](https://aurora.tech/)

 I work on the Visualization Apps team under the Tech Foundations org.
-I primarily develop frontend webapps for simulation and workflow visualization.
+I primarily develop frontend webapps for vehicle log and workflow visualization.

 I have have worked at the following companies in the past:
 - Mobile SWE @ [Snap Inc 👻](https://www.snap.com/en-US/) (Core Growth Org, Search Team)